OkonSamuel/EvoTrees.jl/new-API/README.md

 ```

 Example of `fit!` implementation to support Iterated training.
-In such scenario, ne need to input new data, as the model is trained on initialized datasets (ex. binnarized data, dataloaders...).
+In such scenario, ne need to input new data, as the model is trained on initialized datasets (ex. binarized data, data loaders...).
 Allows for LearnAPI higher level utility to perform adaptation to some mutable hyper-params during the training process.

 ```julia